Igor Rostislavovich Shafarevich: in Memoriam

-Nevertheless, a joint work with Ilya Iosifovich Piatetski-Shapiro went on to do exactly that.
-They proved that a projective complex algebraic K3 surface is uniquely determined by its vector of periods modulo proportionality and changes of a basis in the subgroup of 2-homology group orthogonal to the class of its hyperplane section.
-This result became known as the \emph{Global Torelli Theorem} for algebraic K3 surfaces named after an Italian algebraic geometer Ruggiero Torelli who proved a similar result for algebraic curves \cite{ShafPyatetsky1}.
-A corollary of this theorem allows them to reduce the study of the automorphism group of a K3 surface to some arithmetical property of an integral quadratic form of algebraic cycles on the surface.
-This became an essential tool in the subsequent extensive study of automorphism groups of K3.
+Nevertheless, the joint work of Shafarevich and Ilya Iosephovich Pyatetsky-Shapiro has done exactly this.
+They proved that a projective complex algebraic K3 surface is uniquely determined by its vector of periods modulo proportionality and changes of a basis in the subgroup of the 2-homology group orthogonal to the class of its hyperplane section.
+This result became known as the \emph{Global Torelli Theorem} for algebraic K3 surfaces named after an Italian algebraic geometer, Ruggiero Torelli, who proved a similar result for algebraic curves \cite{ShafPyatetsky1}.
+A corollary of this theorem allowed them to reduce the study of the automorphism group of a K3 surface to the study of some arithmetical property of an integral quadratic intersection form of algebraic cycles on the surface.
+This became an essential tool in subsequent and continuing extensive study of automorphism groups of K3 surfaces.

-The absence of topological and analytical methods in the study of K3 surfaces defined over fields of positive characteristic seemed to be an unsurpassable obstacle for the extension of study of K3 surfaces.
-A paper of Michael Artin \cite{Artin} (as Shafarevich told me, it was as one of the most beautiful papers he had read in his life) was a breakthrough in this direction.
-In it, he introduced the periods of supersingular K3 surfaces that are distinguished by the property that they have maximal possible number of linearly independent algebraic cycles.
-In a long series of influential papers with his former student, Alexei Rudakov, Shafarevich undertook a comprehensive study of K3 surfaces over fields of positive characteristic.
-Thus, they proved the unirationality of K3 surfaces, in this case, proved the non-degeneracy of supersingular K3 surfaces, the absence of non-trivial regular vector fields on K3 surfaces and laid the foundations for the theory of inseparable morphisms of algebraic varieties.
+The absence of topological and analytical methods for studying K3 surfaces defined over fields of positive characteristic seemed to be an insurmountable obstacle for extending the study of K3 surfaces in this case.
+A paper by Michael Artin \cite{Artin} (which Shafarevich acknowledged to me to be one of the most beautiful papers he had read in his life) was a breakthrough in this direction.
+In this paper, Artin introduced the periods of supersingular K3 surfaces, the surfaces that are distinguished by the property that they have the maximum possible number of linearly independent algebraic cycles.
+In a long series of influential papers with his former student Alexei Rudakov, Shafarevich undertook a comprehensive study of K3 surfaces over fields of positive characteristic.
+For example, they prove the unirationality of supersingular K3 surfaces over a field of characteristic two, prove non-degeneracy of supersingular K3 surfaces, the absence of non-trivial regular vector fields on K3 surfaces, and lay the foundations for the theory of inseparable morphisms of algebraic varieties.
 Using the non-degeneracy results of Shafarevich and Rudakov, Arthur Ogus was able to prove a Global Torelli Theorem for supersingular K3 surfaces over fields of odd characteristic.